MultiSafepay/docs/content/getting-started/api-onboarding.md

 - We send the merchant a payment link for a test transaction of 1 EUR.
 - You send us a bank statement for the merchant's bank account via our API.

-✅ &nbsp; **Tip!** The trade name associated with the bank account must exactly match one of the trade names listed in the chamber of commerce extract.
+&nbsp; **💡 Tip!** The trade name associated with the bank account must exactly match one of the trade names listed in the chamber of commerce extract.

 # 3. Add UBO details
 See API reference – [Add UBO](/reference/addaffiliateubo/) for how to submit details about the ultimate beneficial owner(s) (UBOs) of each merchant's company, including: